 He put the paper plate in my hand, walked me back across the road into the supermarket.
 It was in Ul Qoma.
 He bought a carton of orange juice, gave it to me.

 He walked me down the middle of the boundary road.
 My sight seemed to untether as with a lurching Hitchcock shot, some trickery of dolly and depth of field, so the street lengthened and its focus changed.
 Everything I had been unseeing now jostled into sudden close-up.

 Sound and smell came in: the calls of Besźel; the ringing of its clocktowers; the metal percussion of the trams; the chimney smell; they came in a tide with the spice and yells of Ul Qoma, the clatter of a copter, the gunning of German cars.

 “No one knows if they’re seeing you or unseeing you,” Ashil said.
 “Don’t creep!
 You’re not in neither: you’re in both.”
 He tapped my chest.
 “Breathe.”

-“One who perceives both form and emptiness simultaneously” is the orthodox Vajrayana definition of a Buddha.
+You are in both: “one who perceives form and emptiness simultaneously” is an orthodox Vajrayana definition of a Buddha.